armory/docs/content/en/docs/installation/guide/configure-halyard.md

 ```

 ## Profiles
-You can choose a different location for your Spinnaker configuration by changing `halyard.halconfig.directory`.
+You can choose a different location for your Armory configuration by changing `halyard.halconfig.directory`.
 The Halyard daemon needs to be able to read and write to that location.

 ## Versions